AzuraCast/AzuraCast/Readme.md

 **Note**: You will only see live production-grade data from the main PVL server if you have the proper API key set in `app/config/apis.conf.php`.
 This API key is private, and available upon request from [pr@ponyvillelive.com](mailto:pr@ponyvillelive.com).

-A new super-administrator account will also be created, with the username `admin@ponyvillelive.com` and the password `password`.
-Ports are automatically followed as below.
+### Local Administrator

+By default, a super-administrator account will be created that will allow you to log in locally and access all administrative commands.

+* Username: `admin@ponyvillelive.com`
+* Password: `password`

+Any account in the PVL database with access to the `administer all` action will be granted super-administrator rights, so this can be restored via the database if lost for any reason.

 ### SSH